Ferrante II Gonzaga

-Ferrante II Gonzaga (1563 – 5 August 1630) was Count of Guastalla and, from 1621, Duke of Guastalla.
+Ferrante II Gonzaga (1563 – 6 August 1630) was count and, from 1621, duke of Guastalla.

-He was the son of Cesare I Gonzaga, Count of Guastalla and Duke of Amalfi, and Donna Camilla Borromeo.
+He was the son of Cesare I Gonzaga, count of Guastalla and duke of Amalfi, and Donna Camilla Borromeo.
 He succeeded his father in 1575.
-On 2 July 1621, the County of Guastalla was elevated to a Duchy and Ferrante was subsequently deemed a Duke.
+On 2 July 1621, the County of Guastalla was elevated to a duchy and Ferrante was subsequently deemed a duke.

-1624 Ferdinand II appointed Ferrante as General Commissar in Italy to reinforce imperial authority.
+In 1624 Emperor Ferdinand II appointed Ferrante as general commissar in Italy to reinforce imperial authority.

 Ferrante played a part in the War of the Mantuan Succession when, as a distant Gonzaga cousin, he claimed the Duchy of Mantua after the extinction of the senior male branch of the House of Gonzaga in December 1627.
-He was nominally supported by Habsburg Emperor Ferdinand II, who really sought to re-attach the Duchy of Mantua to the Holy Roman Empire.
-His attempt failed as the French candidate Charles of Nevers became the new Duke.
+He was nominally supported by Emperor Ferdinand II, who really sought to re-attach the Duchy of Mantua to the Holy Roman Empire.
+His attempt failed as the French candidate Charles of Nevers became the new duke.
+Ferrante died of the plague on 6 August 1630.

-Issue
+Marriage & issue

-Ferrante II married Vittoria Doria (1569–1618), daughter of Giovanni Andrea Doria, and had 4 children :
+Ferrante II married Vittoria Doria (1569–1618), daughter of Giovanni Andrea Doria, and had: